Chinedum14/Vraken-Token/README.md

 # Summary

-Vraken is a secure, robust, and multi-functional token suitable for projects looking to create a sustainable and scalable ecosystem
+Vraken is a secure, robust, and multi-functional token suitable for projects looking to create a sustainable and scalable ecosystem.